W. Cleon Skousen: Views

 Skousen opposed all federal regulatory agencies and argued against the creation of the Occupational Safety and Health Administration and the Environmental Protection Agency.
 He also wanted to repeal the minimum wage, eliminate unions, nullify anti-discrimination laws, sell off public lands and national parks, end the direct election of senators, eliminate the income tax and the estate tax, remove the walls separating church and state, and end the Federal Reserve System.

 Skousen "once called Jamestown's original settlers communists, wrote end-of-days prophecy and suggested Russians stole Sputnik from the United States."
 In 1987, Skousen was criticized for suggesting in one of his books that "American slave children were freer than white non-slaves."
 Beginning with his first book, Skousen viewed the U.S. Constitution as a divinely inspired document that was under siege.

 Skousen spoke against communism throughout his career.
 He agreed with John Birch Society co-founder Robert W. Welch Jr.'s contention that President Dwight D. Eisenhower was a communist agent.
 He did not believe the U.S. should establish diplomatic relations with the People's Republic of China, claiming that the U.S. State Department was engaging in treason with respect to Secretary of State Henry Kissinger's visit to "his old friend Mao Tse-tung."

 Skousen claimed that the Rockefeller family and Wall Street had conspired to elect Jimmy Carter president, asserting a cabal of bankers like the Rockefellers and J. P. Morgan were conspiring to create a one-world government.
 Skousen was also known as a strong supporter of "law and order" and believed that local police departments were being undermined in order to promote a national police state.

-He influenced Russell Pearce, Evan Mecham and Glenn Beck.
+He influenced Russell Pearce, Evan Mecham, Richard Mack, and Glenn Beck.